WIC Supplemental Nutrition Program

 • babies and children cared for by their fathers, other guardians, or foster parents

-To see if you qualify, take the WIC Eligibility Assessment (this online tool is only a preliminary assessment).
-You can also schedule an appointment at your county health department WIC clinic.
+You can schedule an appointment at your county health department WIC clinic to see if you qualify.
 At the appointment, you will need to have Proof of Identification, Residency and Income for the applicant, infants and each child (one form of ID per person is required).
 WIC staff will check/verify that you and your family qualify.

 WIC helps growing families by offering:

-• vouchers to purchase healthy foods such as milk, eggs, bread, cereal, juice, peanut butter, and other authorized foodstuffs from WIC-authorized merchants
+• eWIC to purchase healthy foods such as milk, eggs, bread, cereal, juice, peanut butter, and other authorized foodstuffs from WIC-authorized merchants.
+For more information on eWIC card, please visit https://dph.georgia.gov/georgia-ewic-here.

 • nutrition information and health education to help families eat well and be healthy